 What Types of Catalytic Converters Are Worth the Most Money?

+If you are wondering what catalytic converter is worth the most money, it is almost always a hybrid or large-SUV unit.
 The highest-value catalytic converters come from hybrid vehicles, large SUVs, and luxury European cars – all categories well-represented in the Gulf region.
 Hybrid converters (Toyota Prius, Camry Hybrid) contain 10-15 grams of PGMs because they must function efficiently during frequent engine start-stop cycles.
 Large SUVs like the Toyota Land Cruiser and Nissan Patrol contain 8-12 grams due to their higher displacement engines and strict emissions requirements.

 Catalytic Converter Prices by Vehicle Type (Middle East & South Asia 2026)